- What is Consumer Behavior?

 - Delivery Services

-There has been an increase in demand for food delivery services as a result of more people being stranded at home owing to the COVID-19 epidemic.
-Consumers are turning to delivery to treat themselves during the days of social distancing because dine-in is no longer an option.
+There has been an increase in demand for food delivery services due to more people being stranded at home owing to the COVID-19 epidemic.
+In addition, consumers are turning to delivery to treat themselves during the days of social distancing because dine-in is no longer an option.

 Many delivery services, like Deliveroo, Glovo, JustEat, Postmates, and UberEats, have responded to the situation by offering contactless delivery alternatives, which eliminate the chance of the virus spreading between the consumer and the driver.